Engineering spectro-temporal light states with physics-embedded deep learning

-\Blue{ Recent theoretical studies employing machine learning have shown promising capabilities in predicting the spectral and temporal characteristics of SC \cite{martins2022design, hoang2022optimizing, shih2023maximizing}.
-The main advantage of machine learning algorithms, such as artificial neural networks (ANNs), is to reduce this search time dramatically, from minutes to mere seconds, by mapping the highly nonlinear system onto a regression task \cite{farfan2018femtosecond, boscolo2020artificial, salmela2022feed}.
-Experimental investigations have also leveraged machine learning to analyze specific SC properties, particularly in identifying extreme events \cite{narhi2018machine, salmela2020machine}.
-These studies typically rely on data-driven models \cite{genty2021machine}, using phase or intensity inputs to train neural networks.}
+Recent theoretical studies employing machine learning have shown promising capabilities in predicting the spectral or temporal characteristics of SC \cite{martins2022design, hoang2022optimizing, shih2023maximizing}.
+The main feature of machine learning algorithms, such as feed-forward neural networks (FNNs), is the ability to learn the pulse evolution in the nonlinear complex systems, dramatically reducing the time toward optimized target functions from minutes to mere seconds \cite{farfan2018femtosecond, boscolo2020artificial, salmela2022feed}.
+By leveraging machine learning, experimental investigations have analyzed specific SC properties, particularly identifying extreme events \cite{narhi2018machine, salmela2020machine}.
+These studies typically rely on data-driven models \cite{genty2021machine}, using phase and intensity inputs to train a neural network.

-Despite these advancements, SC generation presents a strongly under-determined problem due to the dramatic spectral broadening relative to the input pulse.
-For example, the spectral-temporal features of SC are highly sensitive to the input wave's spectral phase, which evolves intricately during nonlinear propagation.
-When small perturbations become comparable to the experimental noise (numerical instabilities) in the training datasets, the search for the true solution becomes compromised.
+Despite these advances, SC generation presents a strongly underdetermined problem due to the dramatic spectral broadening relative to the input pulse.
+The spectro-temporal correlations of SC are highly sensitive to the input wave's spectral phase and amplitude, which evolves intricately during nonlinear propagation.
+When small correlations become comparable to the experimental noise (or numerical instabilities) in the training datasets, the search for the optimized solution becomes compromised.
 Consequently, large and accurate training datasets are often required for adequate network convergence \cite{boscolo2020artificial,genty2021machine}.